xmen4xp/orch-utils/tenancy-datamodel/README.md

 ## Get Started

 To define the datamodel, **Nexus** is used.
 Nexus is a powerful framework that simplifies the declaration of datamodel nodes and types using Golang syntax.
 It provides a clear and intuitive way to define how different entities within the multitenancy model are connected and interact with one another.

 ## Develop

 - For detailed guidance on defining the DSL and understanding the purpose of each Nexus annotation, refer to the [DSL documentation](DSL_README.md).

-- Tenancy-Datamodel is developed in the **Go** language and is built as a Docker image, through a `Dockerfile` which is in `tenancy-datamodel` folder.
+- Tenancy-Datamodel is developed in the **Go** language and is built as a Docker image through a `Dockerfile` in the `tenancy-datamodel` folder.

-- Tenancy-Datamodel has a corresponding Helm chart in `charts/tenancy-datamodel-init` folder.
-The CI integration for this repository will publish this Helm charts to the Edge Orchestrator Release Service OCI registry upon merge to `main` branch.
+- Tenancy-Datamodel has a corresponding Helm chart in the `charts/tenancy-datamodel-init` folder.
+  The CI integration for this repository will publish these Helm charts to the Edge Orchestrator Release Service OCI registry upon merging to the `main` branch.

-- Tenancy-Datamodel-Init, when deployed to the Edge Orchestrator using this Helm chart, runs as a job to install the CRDs whose lifecycle is in turn managed by Argo CD.
+- Tenancy-Datamodel-Init, when deployed to the Edge Orchestrator using this Helm chart, runs as a job to install the CRDs whose lifecycle is managed by Argo CD.

 ## Build

 Once the DSL has been defined, follow these steps to generate the necessary components of the datamodel:

 1. Run the following command in your terminal:

    ```bash
    make datamodel_build
    ```